fadwen/fadwen.github.io/README.md

 ### Specialty: Azure Virtual Desktop ###
 - AVD is currently hands down the best-in-class solution for VDI’s from both a cost and feature perspective.
 If you are familiar with Citrix or VMware’s Horizon this is Microsoft’s implementation and they did it surprisingly well.
 More and more companies use VDI’s to cut down on costs associated with hardware/power/licensing.
 This will show/validate what skills are needed to run and administrate it.

+## Okta ##

+Okta tests are interesting in that you cannot go back and review your answers/change them.
+The format I've had is that each question is weighted and you have to choose the best answer, not necessarily the right answer.

+### Okta Certified Professional ###

+- This is a bit more intensive than a -900 from Microsoft but still geared to Sales, Managers, or entry level administrators.
+You'll know the capabilities of the product and a base level of things to do with it.
+I earned mine while having basic help desk permissions within the product, and renewed it successfully on my first try after not touching it for two years and no studying.
+I'm not sure if this adds anything of value to your resume for job seekers.